EinariTuukkanen/finnish-wsd-dataset/README.md

 Note that one should also install [conllu](https://pypi.org/project/conllu/)-package for Python to parse the CoNLL-U formatted data from the database.

 Example Python script is provided in the `examples` directory.
 Examples are tested with Python version 3.10.5.

+# Task Sets

+The two primary task sets from the thesis are released under `/tasks` directory.
+Both files come compressed with `bzip2` and `pickle`.
+Use `bzip2 -dk <filename>` to extract the files, then see an example code for using the files in `examples/example_task.py`.